Birbaha Hansda: Acting career

 Hansda began working with actress and producer Prem Mardi.
-She has acted in eight Santhali films.
+She has acted in eight Santali films.
 Her 2008 debut film was Ado Alom Aso Aa'।.
 She received praise for her performance.
 Her other films include Achchha Thik Geya, Aas Tanhe Ena Amre, Amge Sari Dulariya (2012), Tode Sutam (2013), Jupur Juli, Aalom Rejinya Sakom Sindoor (2013), Jawai Orah Bongay Chapal Kiding (2014), Malang and Fulmoni (2010).
 She also recorded an album, Amko Jaway Kan Sanging Disom Re.

 She has worked in songs and music videos, such as 'A Na Mosla Baha' (2014), 'A Dogor Na' (2014), 'Chag Cho Chando' (2014) and 'Gorom Sari Sari'.

-Political Career
+Political career

-Hansda won the 2021 West Bengal Legislative Assembly election from Jhargram (Vidhan Sabha constituency) as a candidate of AITC.
+Hansda joined the Trinamool Congress in 2021 and won the 2021 West Bengal Legislative Assembly election from Jhargram as a candidate of AITC.

-In 2022, she was the Minister for Self Help Groups (SHGs) and Self Employment Department.
+In 2022, she was made the Minister for Self Help Groups (SHGs) and Self Employment Department.

-In 2025, she is West Bengal’s Minister of State for Forests.
+In 2025, she became West Bengal’s Minister of State for Forests.

+In 2026, she was candidate from Binpur constituency but lost to Pranat Tudu of BJP.